The Ritz-Carlton, Naples

-A 447-room mega resort on the Gulf of Mexico, with eight restaurants, two al fresco pools (including a kid’s splash pool) and a ginormous 30-room spa.
+A 474-room mega resort on the Gulf of Mexico, with eight restaurants, three al fresco pools (including a kid’s splash pool) and a ginormous 30-room spa.

 What we think

 For families and romantics that long to “have it all”, Ritz-Carlton, Naples, steps up.
-Anything you could require is on offer here, whether you want to play 18 holes on a Greg Norman-designed golf course (guests have access to Tiburón Golf Club) or try glassblowing with artist Conrad Williams (available December-May).
+Anything you could require is on offer here, such as playing 18 holes on a Greg Norman-designed golf course (guests have access to Tiburón Golf Club).
 Guest rooms themselves are every bit as well-stocked, with amenities like 400-thread-count cotton sheets and goose down comforters, iPod docking stations, curated mini bars, plus bathrooms finished in marble.
 While Coastal View rooms will suit just fine (with 434-square-feet of breathing room and a personal balcony), we recommend upgrading to a 680-square-foot Beach Front Suite for its sitting parlor, powder room and prime panorama from one of the resort’s towers.

 You're here because

 Honestly?
-You’re feeling a little lazy and want to unplug, and the Ritz-Carlton’s eight restaurants—including Terrazza, where you can sup on braised short ribs on their gulf-front terrace—means you’ll never have to leave the premises if you don’t feel like it.
+You’re feeling a little lazy and want to unplug, and the Ritz-Carlton’s eight restaurants means you’ll never have to leave the premises if you don’t feel like it.